zoonk/archived-zoonk/README.md

 ## Getting started

-Follow the instructions below to get UneeBee up and running on your local machine.
+Follow the instructions below to get Zoonk up and running on your local machine.
 We have a `Dockerfile` but that's used for deploying our demo app to [Fly](https://fly.io/).
 We don't have a Docker setup for local development yet.
 PRs are welcome!

 ### Requirements